 Pros: I won’t beat around the bush and make you read to the end of the article to give you my verdict.
 These multipurpose cast iron skillets (and Dutch ovens) are the best bang for your buck, and what I use for the majority of my stovetop operations.
-Salty Southern grandmothers have been using these products for generations.
+Salty Southern grandmothers have known that these are the best non-toxic nonstick frying pan for generations.
 When cared for properly, they develop a seasoned patina that is naturally nonstick.
 And the good news is, they actually leach something good into your diet: iron!
 My favorite is the 15-inch for roasts, frittatas and searing protein.
 It also doubles as a casserole or paella pan.
 I keep a smaller one on hand for frying eggs, which requires a level of heat that I’m not comfortable using on any nonstick, no matter how green the claim.

 Cons: Some people find these pans annoying to clean since you can’t use soap.
 But once you get used to the seasoning process, your food will taste so much better for it.
 Here’s a little how-to I wrote in the early days of the blog.
 People talk about how you shouldn’t use high acid ingredients like tomatoes on cast iron since it messes with the PH and will give you a metallic flavor.
 I’ve honestly have never had this problem and have cooked a variety of things from this to this using tomatoes.